wxllow/rpcserv/README.md

 RPCServ is a server and client designed to allow applications/services to send rich presence to the client from anywhere in the world by making a simple HTTP request.

+It was made for use in a mobile Apple Music Discord Rich Presence shortcut, but can be used for anything. :p

+Also BIG CREDITS to [BennoCrafter](https://github.com/BennoCrafter) who also worked on this project!

 ## Client Instructions

 ### Installation